-Jubilee Kumar: The Life and Times of a Superstar
+Jubilee Kumar: The Life and Times of a Superstar(Hardcover Edition)

 by Seema Sonik Alimchand